What Telecom Expense Management Is – And Isn’t

 These days, communications includes much more than telecom.
 Now it comprises wireless, AI, cloud, the internet of things, VR, unified communications and whatever is coming next.

-As a result, TEM programs have had to undergo major adjustments.
+As a result, industry programs have had to undergo major adjustments.
 Again, some vendors have done this well while others have not.
-The vendors that do TEM right know that TEM is not TEM anymore.
+The vendors that do TEM right know that telecom expense management is not TEM anymore.

 Rather, it is Communications Lifecycle Management (CLM).